 4.3.
 Failure to submit assessed work

-If a student fails to submit an assessment unit for a module without providing a medical cert or any other reason, a mark of F will be given for that specific assignment (see 2.2 above).
+If a student fails to submit an assessment unit for a module without providing a medical cert or any other reason, a mark of F will be given (see 2.2 above).

 4.4.
 Extenuating circumstances